techidaily/site-win11/source/_posts/unleash-efficiency-getting-acquainted-with-window-11s-search-tool.md

  There's a lot you can search for using this bar.
 You can look for specific files, bring up an app, or even search the web.
 However, if you use it to search online, do note that it will use Bing to perform its searches.

  It's a good idea to get familiar with Windows Search, as you'll likely be using it a lot as you use Windows.
-You can find it in all kinds of places; check out[how to find and use Windows Search](https://www.makeuseof.com/windows-search-use-guide/) to get to know all its forms.
+You can find it in all kinds of places; check out [how to find and use Windows Search](https://www.makeuseof.com/windows-search-use-guide/) to get to know all its forms.

 ## How to Change the Design of Windows 11's Taskbar Search